Smart Device Development for Gait Monitoring: Multimodal Feedback in an Interactive Foot Orthosis, Walking Aid, and

-In summary, our results confirm previous findings showing that a single \ac{IMU} is sufficient for gait monitoring~\cite{MotivationIMU} and that the recommended configuration of 15 \acp{FSR}~\cite{15FSR-Sensors} is suitable for reliable pressure measurement.
+In summary, our results confirm previous findings showing that one \ac{IMU} is sufficient for gait monitoring~\cite{MotivationIMU} and that the recommended configuration of 15 \acp{FSR}~\cite{15FSR-Sensors} is suitable for reliable pressure measurement.
 However, further refinements are recommended to improve measurement accuracy and enhance data reliability.

 { Compared to related studies on smart insoles and gait monitoring systems, the accuracy levels achieved in this work are within a comparable range.
 For example, D’arco~et~al.~\cite{InsolesReview-ML} reported high performance in activity recognition using smart insoles, with accuracies ranging from 70\% to 99\%.
 This demonstrates that comparable performance levels can be achieved even without additional post-processing.
 Despite differences in sensor configuration (type, quantity, and placement), as well as varying application contexts, testing scenarios and data processing, the present study demonstrates that reliable gait analysis can also be achieved using a single insole.
 With further iterative refinements of the sensing and calibration procedures, even higher accuracy levels may be achieved in future~implementations.}